collocations.org

 Renewed efforts are being made to improve the strained relations between the two countries.

-restore, resume | regulate
+re-establish, restore, resume

-RELATION + VERB
+relation + VERB

 improve